 What is the statute of limitations on truck accidents in Pennsylvania?

 Pennsylvania’s statute of limitations gives accident victims two years to file an injury claim.
-An Amazon accident lawyer from Munley Law will ensure your claim is filed within that timeline.
+A commercial vehicle accident lawyer from Munley Law will ensure your claim is filed within that timeline.

 How do I find the best Amazon van accident lawyer near me?